shoggoth/ExplodeFight/README.md

 - Shoud I use a GKComponentSystem for rule updates to the level?
 It's not an entity after all.
 (Could add entity to the Scene as I did in the other branch possibly)

 ### Completed Tasks
+- Add rules for end level and interstial scene / overlay.
 - Alter weapon firing source position
 - Add online high score table and chieve example.
 - Make scoring work and have the scoring count up